Vespa Cloud lets you set up private endpoint services on your application clusters,

 The identifier of your AWS VPC where you wish to connect to the service endpoints from.

-The name of the GCP region to connect from.
-Note that you can only connect to a service in the same region.
+The name of the AWS region to connect from.
+Note that you can only connect to a service in the same region,

 Procedure: